 Cosmetics maker Revlon to exit China

-Sales from China, which had declined in 2012, accounted for about 2 percent of Revlon's total net sales.
-The company posted total net sales of $1.43 billion in 2012.
+Revlon, owner of the Almay cosmetics brand and Sinful Colors nail polish, said in a filing that its Chinese operations accounted for about 2 percent of total net sales.
+The company posted net sales of $1.43 billion in 2012.

-Revlon said it would also cut 1,100 positions, primarily in China, which include 940 beauty advisors retained through a third-party agency.
+Revlon said it would cut 1,100 positions, primarily in China, including 940 beauty advisers retained through a third-party agency.
+Revlon had 5,100 employees as of December 31, 2012.

 The company said about $8 million of the annual savings are expected to benefit 2014 results.